 The following is coauthored by Anna Price, a legal reference librarian at the Law Library of Congress.
 Recently, the Law Library of Congress started a new webinar series on U.S. laws and legal resources.
 We welcome you to attend the next entry in this series, regarding tracing federal regulations, which will take place on Thursday, […]

 Our latest Congress.gov release concerns a lot of work on back end infrastructure that is being built to support future enhancements, such as adding new collections and alerts to the site.
 Since this work concerns building support for future alerts, I thought this would be a good opportunity to review the many alerts that Congress.gov […]

 Update: As promised, we are updating this guide today, March 27, 2020, with links to additional legislation (H.R.748), presidential actions, CRS reports, U.S. and state government resources and Law Library Global Legal Monitor Articles.
 The updates have (new) at end of the entry so the added content is easy to identify.
 This is intended as a […]

 The Law Library of Congress has digitized and published its first batch of historical legal reports as part of a multi-year effort to archive and share thousands of these reports with researchers and other members of the public.
 These first 250 digitized reports are now available through the Publications of the Law Library of Congress […]

 The following is a guest post by Tariq Ahmad, a foreign law specialist in the Global Legal Research Directorate of the Law Library of Congress.
-Tariq has previously contributed posts on Islamic Law in Pakistan – Global Legal Collection Highlights, India’s Regulatory Approach to Uber, and FALQ posts on Beef Bans in India and Proposals to Reform Pakistan’s […]
+Tariq has previously contributed posts on Islamic Law in Pakistan – Global Legal Collection Highlights, the Law Library’s 2013 Panel Discussion on Islamic Law, Sedition Law in India, and FALQ posts on Proposals to Reform Pakistan’s […]